-The Contractor shall comply with the DTW Specification Book, Section 201 Clearing and Grubbing (see Appendix A) with the following exceptions:
+The Contractor shall comply with the DTW Specification Book, Section 201 Clearing and Grubbing (see Appendix B) with the following exceptions:

-(i) Permanent buffer zones of a designated width, (See Section 3.1.2, Buffer Zones, and Appendix B), will be left on each side of the road at watercourse crossings and at adjacent water bodies in proximity to the road.
+- (i) Permanent buffer zones of a designated width, (See Section 3.1.2, Buffer Zones, and Appendix B), will be left on each side of the road at watercourse crossings and at adjacent water bodies in proximity to the road.
 These zones will be delineated in the field by the Owner and flagged with blue ribbon.
 Trees and vegetation shall remain undisturbed at these locations up to the edge of the road embankment, or the outlet pool of the crossing, or to the edge of the water body as indicated by the blue ribbon.

-(ii) Temporary buffer zones shall be marked in the field by the Owner at specified watercourse crossings wherein cutting and clearing shall only be permitted at the time of the installation of the crossing.

-(ii) The contractor shall comply with the Migratory Birds Convention Act and Regulations which states that, Ano person shall disturb, destroy, or take a nest, egg, nest shelter, eider duck shelter or duck box of a migratory bird without a permit.(a) Where active nests of migratory birds or birds of prey are present or suspected within the R.O.W., vegetation clearing will not be conducted to the required limits until eggs have hatched and young are mobile (ie. after August 1).
+And in no case shall the Contractor compromise the buffer zone regardless of blue ribbons whether placed or not. - (ii) Temporary buffer zones shall be marked in the field by the Owner at specified watercourse crossings wherein cutting and clearing shall only be permitted at the time of the installation of the crossing. - (iii) The contractor shall comply with the Migratory Birds Convention Act and Regulations which states that, Ano person shall disturb, destroy, or take a nest, egg, nest shelter, eider duck shelter or duck box of a migratory bird without a permit.® Where active nests of migratory birds or birds of prey are present or suspected within the R.O.W., vegetation clearing will not be conducted to the required limits until eggs have hatched and young are mobile (ie. after August 1).
 Should any nesting areas be encountered during the clearing operations, the area shall be immediately avoided by the labour forces.
 The ESO and Resident Engineer must be immediately notified, upon which time they will provide further direction to the Contractor.
 The Innu Nation Environment Monitor will also be notified and consulted on this matter.